REPUBLIC OF CYPRUS

 Nicosia, 7 May 2019

 The Cyprus Postal Services and the Cyprus Philatelic Society in cooperation with the Ministry of Education and Culture, announced a Cyprus Student Philatelic Competition among students of 14 years old in middle class, public and private education on the following subject: Churches and Monasteries of Cyprus and Cyprus Stamps

-The same awars received from the Minister, Kyriaki Chatzisolomi – Privet School Forum (Left photo) , Andreas Neocleous – Saint Dometios Gymnasium (Right photo),
+2nd Praise, Kyriaki Hadzisolomi – Privet School Forum (Left photo) .
+3rd Praise, Andreas Neokleous – Saint Dometios Gymnasium (Right photo)

 It is with a great pleasure and satisfaction that I accepted for the 19th consecutive year, the invitation of the Cyprus Philatelic Society to present now the awards to the students of the 2nd class of the public and private high Schools, that appeared in better light in the Cyprus Student Philatelic Competition during the years 2018-2019, with a new subject of “Cyprus Churches, Monasteries and Cyprus Stamps”.

 I warmly congratulate all of you, the participants for choosing to spend some of your free time exploring, studying and writing a remarkable and unique text for the relationship between the Churches and Monasteries of Cyprus and the Cyprus Stamps.
 This alone demonstrates the sensitivity and quality of your quests on issues such as the history and culture of our place.
 History and culture are elements that teach and help a people grow and mature.